ietf-scitt/draft-birkholz-cose-tsa-tst-header-parameter/draft-birkholz-cose-tsa-tst-header-parameter.md

 When sending a request to an RFC 3161 Time Stamping Authority (TSA, see {{-TSA}}) to obtain a time-stamp token, then the so-called message imprint of the request MUST be the hash of the bytes within the bstr of the signature field of the COSE structure to be time-stamped.
 The hash algorithm does not have to match the algorithm used for signing the COSE message.

 RFC 3161 time-stamp tokens use CMS as signature envelope format.
 Refer to {{-CMS}} for details on signature verification.
 The payload of the signed time-stamp token is a TSTInfo structure as defined in {{-TSA}} and contains the message imprint that was sent to the TSA.
-As part of validation, the message imprint MUST be matched against the hash of the bytes within the bstr of the signature field of the time-stamped COSE structure.
+As part of validation, the message imprint MUST be matched to the hash of the bytes within the bstr of the signature field of the time-stamped COSE structure.
 The hash algorithm is contained in the message imprint structure, together with the hash itself.

 Appendix B of RFC 3161 provides an example of how time-stamp tokens can be used during signature verification of a time-stamped message when using X.509 certificates.